Suhas-Uppala/collaborative-canvas/ARCHITECTURE.md

 ### 3. Separate "Live Preview" vs "Final Stroke"

 Instead of broadcasting every point individually, I accumulate points locally and send them in batches.
-The final `stroke_complete` message contains all points, which the server saves.
+The final stroke_complete message contains all points, which the server saves.

 Other users see:
-- Live preview (from `drawing_step`) - rendered but not saved
+- Live preview (from drawing_step) - rendered but not saved
-- Final stroke (from `stroke_complete`) - replaces the preview
+- Final stroke (from stroke_complete) - replaces the preview

-### 4. Quadratic Bézier Curves
+### 4. Quadratic Bezier Curves

 Raw mouse points look jagged.
 I use quadratic curves to smooth them: